Tips for a Smooth Audit

 Designating a Point of Contact

-The point of contact should be the key team player on the company side that will be coordinating with the auditors and providing the majority of the audit request items.
+The point of contact should be the key team player on the company side that will be coordinating with the auditors and providing the majority of the audit request items or coordinating others to provide information.
 It is important that someone is managing the request items (either in total or by area) and providing them in a consistent fashion.
 If multiple people are involved and requests aren’t filtered through one point of contact, others may assume someone else is providing a specific request – and items may be missed.
-Alternatively, requested items may be provided by more than one person, causing inefficiencies.
+Often when requested items are provided by more than one person inefficiencies are the result.

 Articulate Preferred Communication Approach